Since 2003, Paul has been an inpatient five times at hospitals in Thailand. All of his stays have been at international hospitals.

 A History of Prostate Gland Problems

 The prostate-specific antigen (PSA) is a protein produced by normal as well as malignant cells of the prostate gland.
 A normal PSA reading is 4.0 or lower.
-If the reading is above 4, there is an indication that the prostate has malignant cells.
+If the reading is above 4, there is an indication that the prostate may have malignant cells.

-After the second prostate biopsy, I had few PSA tests until May of 2015.
+After the second prostate biopsy, I have had periodic PSA tests through the present.
 Since 2015, however, my urologist in Thailand has prescribed a drug for me to take to shrink the prostate.
 Its growth and condition have been monitored through semi-annual ultrasounds and PSA readings.

 The Prostate Gland and Its Function